iterative/dvc.org/content/docs/start/index.md

   code, and data.
 Apply, drop, roll back, resume, or share any experiment.

-**New!** Once you set up your DVC repository, you can also interact with it using DVC Studio, the online UI for DVC.
+**New!** Once you set up your DVC repository, you can also interact with it using Iterative Studio, the online UI for DVC.
 [Here's a demo](https://studio.iterative.ai/team/Iterative/views/example-get-started-zde16i6c4g)
 of how that looks like!